France - Data Protection Overview

-An authorisation procedure is required for health data processing (Article 66 of the Act) (except in cases of health alerts in emergency situations (Article 67 of the Act)), and processing for research, study or evaluation purposes in the health field (Article 73 of the Act) that do not comply with CNIL's toolkits and model regulations, which can be established with the National Institute of Health Data, acknowledging that a simple declaration attesting compliance with these instruments shall allow implementation of such processing.
+An authorization procedure is required for health data processing (Article 66 of the Act) (except in cases of health alerts in emergency situations (Article 67 of the Act)), and processing for research, study or evaluation purposes in the health field (Article 73 of the Act) that do not comply with CNIL's toolkits and model regulations, which can be established with the National Institute of Health Data, acknowledging that a simple declaration attesting compliance with these instruments shall allow implementation of such processing.

 In addition, the regime includes specific provisions regarding minors aged 15 or over, that may in particular object to holders of parental authority having access to data concerning them collected in course of the research, study, or evaluation in the health field, or being informed of such processing in cases provided for in Article 70 of the Act.

 As per Article 30 of the Act, Decree No. 2019-341 of 19 April 2019 on the Implementation of Processing Operations Involving the Use of the Registration Number in the National Directory of Identification of Natural Persons or Requiring the Consultation of this Directory (only available in French here) ('the NIR Decree') lists categories of controllers and purposes allowed regarding processing activities using the NIR.
 It includes notably the following:

 - processing for the fulfillment of their tasks in the field of social protection, including when the use of the registration number in the national identification register of natural persons is necessary for the performance of assessments, studies, statistics and research, or for the implementation of exchanges or treatments involving several social protection actors;

 - the National Public Health Agency, for the management and follow-up of health alerts; and